 A Versatile, Easy Recipe You Can Adapt To Suit Your Family

-Use whatever salad vegetables you like for this easy potato salad recipe.
+If you do not have the salad vegetables listed in the recipe, use whatever you have on hand for this easy potato salad recipe.
 Like many good home cooks, Mom was always a bit vague about the quantities.
 You can add an extra bell pepper if you like, or some chopped radishes, whatever you fancy really.

 Use good mayonnaise, whatever your favourite brand is.
 I don’t know why, but my Mom really disliked Hellmann’s mayonnaise.
 She much preferred Miracle Whip.
-I can’t get Miracle Whip here in the UK but honestly, I’m a huge fan of Hellmann’s Lighter Than Light Mayonnaise.
+Miracle Whip is hard to find here in the UK and I really like Hellmann’s Light Mayonnaise so that is what I use..
 Mom would not approve, but I think she’d understand.
 By all means use your favourite kind of dressing, the flavour of the mayonnaise really does affect the flavour of the salad.

 If you work on a spoonful of potato salad each, this recipe will serve quite a few people.
 It’s worth making extra though, as people always seem to come back for seconds.
-Anyway, leftovers are no bad thing!
+Refrigerate any leftovers and they will keep well for 24 to 48 hours.

 I often serve this potato salad recipe as part of a salad supper, or as a side dish with hot or cold main dishes.
+It is also delicious in packed lunches.
 It always makes me smile and think of my Mom when my friends ask for the recipe – and of course, I’m happy to share too.

 My Mom’s Potato Salad Recipe – Printable Recipe